 “The Algonquin, Paris Vendome, Holiday Inn Berlin, yada, yada, yada.”
 He tapped his noggin, “A steel trap.
 Nothing gets out.”

-“And that’s where the demons are born…”
+“That’s where the demons are born,” she said proudly.

 “What’s so funny?”
 Heidi asked.
 He handed her the postcard.
 “What’s Event Horizon?”